In 3 days you will be going to camp for the very first time!

 It’s your big emotions that have me wondering.
-I have no way of knowing how your particular brand of OCD will play out in your first time away at camp.
+I have no way of knowing how this will play out in your first time away at camp.

 One of the hardest things about being a parent is knowing when to push your child and when to protect them.
 The line is razor thin and so many things could go one way or the other.

 I’m going to prepare you the best I can and have a huge smile on my face when I send you off (so you can see your mom being brave!).